jonelo/bashberries/README.md

     ./update_jre -a -t tzupdater /opt/java/
             updates the tzupdater in /opt/java/ and it updates a symlink called tzupdater.jar there.
-    ./update_jre -azfs adoptopenjdk.net -t openjdk8
+    ./update_jre -az -s adoptopenjdk.net -t openjdk10
-            download the OpenJDK8 from adoptopenjdk.net (even if downloaded already) and apply the latest timezone database from oracle.com.
+            download both the latest tzupdater from oracle.com and the latest OpenJDK10 build from adoptopenjdk.net, apply the latest timezone database from IANA to the OpenJDK by calling the tzupdater tool.
+Symlink called .opendk10/openjdk10_latest
+            will point to the latest and updated OpenJDK10 build.
 ```